typestack/class-validator/README.md

 * package has changed its name from `validator.ts` to `class-validator`.
 * sanitation functionality has been removed from this library.
 Use [class-sanitizer][3] instead.

-## Todos

-* cover with tests
-* add support for json-schema based validation

 [1]: https://github.com/chriso/validator.js
 [2]: https://github.com/pleerock/typedi